paritytech/substrate/bin/node-template/docs/rust-setup.md

 ```

 > NOTE: It may be necessary to occasionally rerun `rustup update` if a change in the upstream Substrate
 > codebase depends on a new feature of the Rust compiler.
-When you do this, both your nightly
+When you do this, both your toolchain will be pulled
-> and stable toolchains will be pulled to the most recent release, and for nightly, it is
+> to the most recent release.
-> generally _not_ expected to compile WASM without error (although it very often does).
 > Be sure to [specify your nightly version](#specifying-nightly-version) if you get WASM build errors
 > from `rustup` and [downgrade nightly as needed](#downgrading-rust-nightly).